ankit0404tomer/NasaSearch/README.md

     - It holds the final data values
     - It hold information like color, text with proper properties and visibility information of the views.
     - it avoid business logic, so we can make it simple to use when binding each time.
     - We use custom kotlin converter classes for this conversion.
-Eg: `NewsListViewStateConverter.kt`
+Eg: `ImageListViewStateConverter.kt`
     - Eg: `ImageListViewState.kt`
 - **`**NasaBackend.kt:`**
     - Retrofit Interface class for backend API.